 As data becomes more accessible, the need for effective data science skills and tools increases.
 This calls for continued education and training in the field.

 The role of data science in artificial intelligence

 Data science is playing a substantial role in accelerating advancements in artificial intelligence (AI).
-Through data science, vast amounts of information can be processed and analysed to facilitate machine learning.
+Through data science, vast amounts of information can be processed and analyzed to facilitate machine learning.